Does Windmill Aeration Actually Work in Ponds?

 Windmills are absolutely reliant on the wind, so inconsistent performance can be expected, and even in best case scenarios your pond will be under aerated.

-Windmill Aeration adds a little bit of air to your pond, more than would be imparted if no aerati
+Windmill Aeration adds a little bit of air to your pond, more than would be imparted if no aeration was used.

 Windmill aerators will also operate less (or not at all)at night, as the windspeed is generally much lower at this time.